Opiza: Architecture

 The main church of the monastery is a domed cruciform design with an unusually elongated plan along the east-west axis.
 The dome rests on squinches built into the walls.
 To the east is a rectangular apse and sacristy.
 The western arm forms an undivided, elongated nave.
 The interior walls and dome are faced with dressed stone masonry.
 While the dome rests primarily on pendentives, small trompes are also incorporated, creating a hybrid transitional style of support.

 The longitudinal walls of the western nave are articulated by a three-tiered arcade of columns and buttresses.
 A distinctive feature is the 12-sided drum of the dome, restored in the first half of the 10th century.
 Each of the 12 faces has a rafter protruding outward, so the cornice appears scalloped rather than horizontal, giving the roof the appearance of a partially opened umbrella.
 Decorative blind arches on paired shafts at the dome's base indicate growing interest in architectural ornament.
 The dressed masonry extends to the exterior facades as well.

-Other remains at the monastic complex include a large three-aisled building that may have been the refectory, documented by the architect A. Pavlinov in 1888 when the site was already abandoned and damaged.
+Other remains at the monastic complex include a large three-aisled building that may have been the refectory, documented by the architect Andrei Mikhailovich Pavlinov in 1888 when the site was already abandoned and damaged.
 A 9th-century carved relief portrait of Ashot Kurapalat is preserved at the Art Museum of Georgia in Tbilisi.